j-brotz/MeltPoolDG/scripts/config/README.md

 git clone git@github.com:MeltPoolDG/MeltPoolDG-dev.git
 ```

+### Installation of CMake

+Make sure that you install CMake >= 3.17.0 either via the package manager of your linux distribution or downloading from https://cmake.org.

 ### Installation of numdiff

 For our testing infrastructure we rely on the tool `numdiff`.
 Usually, it can installed via the package manager of your linux distribution, e.g. for Ubuntu systems